it-is-raining/muna-positions-data/README.md

 Hello,

-Here you can go through the analysis of the MUNA dataset that will trigger much change at a federal policy level.
+Here you can go through the analysis of the MUNA dataset that we believe will trigger much change at a federal policy level.

 Warmly,